-The statistics show that NCA trees are healthy, well managed and cared for.
-There is a wide range of species across NCA land with more than 70 species represented; though age diversity could be improved by increasing the number of juvenile trees through a tree planting program.
+The 2019 inventory shows that NCA trees are relatively healthy, well managed and cared for.
+There is a wide range of species across NCA land with more than 70 species represented.
+This data indicates the age diversity needs be improved by increasing the number of juvenile trees through a wide-ranging tree planting program.

-Climate change, urban development and the need for open space to be multi-functional all place various stresses on our trees and in some cases could cause an increase in the decline and death of trees.
-The data shows that 70 percent of the trees will need to be replaced within the next 40 years.
+Climate change, urban development and the need for open space to be multi-functional all place various stresses on our trees and in some cases could cause an increase in the number of trees that decline and die.
+The data shows that 70% of the trees will need to be replaced within the next 40 years.